gauravcodepro/pacbiohifi-analyzer/README.md

 - initiate the class as
 ```
 pacbiohi = PACBIOHIFICLIPPER.new("samplepacbiohifi.fastq")
+# will read and make the index for the PacBiohifi
 pacbiohifi.makeindex
+# will give you a tab delimited file for the PacBiohifi
 pacbiohifi.getLength
+# will give you the fasta file for the PacBiohifi
 pacbiohifi.getFasta
+# implementing the graph
-pacbiohifi.graphs # adding this evening
+pacbiohifi.graphs
-pacbiohifi.getClippattern # will print the default PacBiohifi clippers
+# will print the default PacBiohifi clippers
+pacbiohifi.getClippattern
-pacbiohifi.setClipper # you can define a new txt file containing the clipping patterns
+# you can define a new txt file containing the clipping patterns
+pacbiohifi.setClipper
 pacbiohifi.chopclipper
+# plotter for the length and also the chipped length
 pacbiohifi.plotchips
+# plots the graphs as networks and graphql
-pacbiohifi.networkx # adding this evening.
+pacbiohifi.networkx
+# this will extract specific sequences if you want and those aligns in the graphs.
 pacbiohifi.extractspecific
+# search for the specific patterns in the PacBiohifi reads
+# exact match and linear search array
+pacbiohifi.search
 ```
 - a part of this is also written in Rubex, a parallel implementation of the C++ but less to make it easier for others.